TaraRhoseyn/kicks_ecomm_store/README.md

 ### Target Audience

-The target audience for this website is primarily young people interested in fashion and footware.
-In particular:
+The target audience for this website is primarily young people interested in fashion and footwear.
+In particular...

 1. Fashion forward students aged between 18-24.
 2. Teenagers aged between 13-18.
 3. Parents of teenagers and students looking to purchase gifts for their children.
 4. Young people conscious of deals and student discounts, hunting down bargains.
-5. Deal hunters looking for a good deal on footware.
+5. Deal hunters looking for a good deal on footwear.
 6. Young professionals looking for comfortable shoes.
-7. Parents of young children looking to buy good quality but afforable shoes for their growing children.
+7. Parents of young children looking to buy good quality but affordable shoes for their growing children.
-8. Family members of young children looking to buy footware-related gifts for seasonal occassions.
+8. Family members of young children looking to buy footwear-related gifts for seasonal occasions.

 ### User Stories

 #### First-time users

+1. As a first-time user, I want to able to navigate around the website in a way that is intuitive and easily understandable so I can browse freely.
+2. As a first-time user, I want to be able to create an account so I can see all of my information at once.
+3. As a first-time user, I want to be able to place an order without creating an account if I wish.
+4. As a first-time user, I want to be able to search the product catalog

 #### Regular visitors